Livia: Wife to Augustus

 After peace was established between the Triumvirate and the followers of Sextus Pompeius, a general amnesty was announced, and Livia returned to Rome, where she was personally introduced to Octavian in 39 BC.
 At this time, Livia already had a son, the future emperor Tiberius, and was pregnant with the second, Nero Claudius Drusus (also known as Drusus the Elder).
 Legend said that Octavian fell immediately in love with her, despite the fact that he was still married to Scribonia.
-Octavian divorced Scribonia on 30 October 39 BC, the very day that she gave birth to his daughter Julia the Elder.
-Seemingly around that time, when Livia was six months pregnant, Tiberius Claudius Nero was persuaded or forced by Octavian to divorce Livia.
-On 14 January, the child was born.
-After Octavian received a supposed omen of an eagle dropping a pregnant hen with a laurel branch in her mouth into Livia's lap.
-This omen was an indication towards Livia's fertility as she had two sons in her short two years of marriage to Nero.
-This was ironic as after her first pregnancy by Augustus (which ended in a stillbirth), she was unable to conceive another child.
-Augustus and Livia married on 17 January, waiving the traditional waiting period.
+Octavian divorced Scribonia on 30 October 39 BC, the very day Scribonia gave birth to his only biological child, daughter Julia the Elder.

+Seemingly around that time, when Livia was six months pregnant with her second child, Tiberius Claudius Nero was persuaded or forced by Octavian to divorce Livia.
+She gave birth on 14 January; three days later Octavian married Livia after waiving the traditional waiting period.
+On the day of his wedding to Livia, Octavian received a supposed omen of an eagle dropping a white hen with a laurel branch in its mouth into Livia's lap.
+This omen was interpreted as being an indication toward Livia's fertility, as she had given birth to two sons in her short four years of marriage to Nero.
+This was ironic because her first pregnancy by Augustus ended in a stillbirth, and she was unable to ever conceive another child.
 Tiberius Claudius Nero was present at the wedding, giving her in marriage "just as a father would."
 The importance of the patrician Claudii to Octavian's cause, and the political survival of the Claudii Nerones are probably more rational explanations for the tempestuous union.
-Nevertheless, Livia and Augustus remained married for the next 51 years, despite the fact that they had no children apart from a single miscarriage.
+Nevertheless, Livia and Augustus remained married for the next 51 years, despite the fact that they had no children apart from the single stillbirth.
 She always enjoyed the status of privileged counselor to her husband, petitioning him on the behalf of others and influencing his policies, an unusual role for a Roman wife in a culture dominated by the pater familias.